tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 print('Go!')
 ```

-It prints the same thing as the previous while-loop:
+It prints the same thing as before:

 ```
 1